Guadalupe de los Reyes, MEXICO

 The Private Placement is subject to the final approval of the Exchange and, as such, all securities issued and funds received are being held in trust pending final receipt of Exchange approval.

 As previously announced, the company has signed a formal option agreement whereby Cangold will be granted an option to acquire from Vista Gold Corp. up to a 100-per-cent interest (subject to certain underlying royalties) in the mining rights to the Guadalupe de los Reyes project in Sinaloa, Mexico.
 Subject to the receipt of TSX Venture Exchange approval, the net proceeds of the placement will be used to make option payments, for initial work on the project and for general working capital.

 The Guadalupe de los Reyes Project comprises 6,302 hectares, covering a past-producing district dating back to 1772.
 A Preliminary Economic Assessment ("PEA") carried out on the project by Tetra Tech for Vista on March 4, 2013 estimated an Indicated resource of 6.8 million tonnes at a grade of 1.73g/t gold and 28.71g/t silver (380,100 oz gold and 6,315,300 oz silver) as well as an Inferred resource of 3.2 million tonnes at a grade of 1.49g/t gold and 34.87g/t silver (155,200 oz gold and 3,639,000 oz silver) at a cut-off grade of 0.50 g Au per tonne.

-Robert Brown, PEng, director and vice-president, exploration, for Cangold is the qualified person for the company.
+Robert Brown, PEng, director and vice-president of exploration for Cangold, is the qualified person for the company.
 He has reviewed the technical information referenced above and has approved this news release.